coryjett/Rancher-to-Solo/README.md

 Create a new tag called `default` for the new control plane

-`istioctl tag set default --revision 1-22`
+`istioctl tag set default --revision 1-22 --overwrite`

 Verify a `MutatingWebhookConfiguration` was created for the tag